Roast Vs. Bake – The Key Differences Between These Two Cooking Methods

 Crispy Texture: The high heat in roasting causes the food's exterior to crisp quickly.
 This helps to retain moisture that might otherwise evaporate, resulting in dishes that are juicy and full of flavor.

-Variety: Roasting is a versatile cooking technique suitable for various ingredients, including meats, poultry, vegetables, and even fruits.
+Variety: Roasting is a versatile cooking technique suitable for various ingredients, including meats, poultry, vegetables, and fruits.
 This versatility allows for diverse and creative dishes.

 Disadvantages Of Roasting